AmitOren7/SystemAnalysisAndDesignProject/README.md

 ## Troubleshooting
 if you encore a problem `Couldn't process file .redx due to its being in the internet or Restricted Zone or having the mark of the web on the file.
-Remove the mark of the web if you want to process these files.` open the folder in powershell and run `gci -recurse | Unblock-File`
+Remove the mark of the web if you want to process these files.` open the project folder in powershell and run `gci -recurse | Unblock-File`